 Whether due to user error, a virus or a faulty hard drive, losing data can be a disastrous experience.
 Data recovery tools like Ontrack EasyRecovery are designed to bail you out by recovering both accidentally deleted data and data stuck on an lost or inaccessible partition.

 Ontrack’s data recovery solution provides a thorough scan and very user-friendly experience.
-While it’s missing a few recovery features found with industry leaders like Stellar Phoenix and EaseUS, it also has a couple of perks those tools don’t have.
-These include options to permanently wipe data from your hard drive and disk diagnostics capabilities.
+While it’s missing a few recovery features found with industry leaders like Stellar and EaseUS, it also has a couple of perks those tools don’t have.
+These include options to permanently wipe data from your hard drive and disk diagnostics capabilities (read our Stellar Data Recovery review or EaseUS Data Recovery Wizard review for more on these two).

 For a full look at how this tool stacks up to the competition, check out our best data recovery software roundup.
 Otherwise, read on for a detailed accounting of EasyRecovery pricing, features, processes and customer service.

 Ontrack EasyRecovery software comes in both Windows and Mac versions.
 The home version of EasyRecovery lets you use the software for one year.
-That’s a big limitation, since other data software solutions like EaseUS and Stellar Phoenix provided lifetime licensing.
+That’s a big limitation, since other data recovery solutions like EaseUS and Stellar provided lifetime licensing.

 A home license can also only be used on one computer at a time.
 Also, unlike some other options, you don’t get a lifetime license.
 Within the year term of your license, though, you can export that license to another computer as often as you need.
 All licenses are for both Windows and MacOS.